MeteorToys/meteor-devtools/README.md

 	$ meteor add meteortoys:allthings

 After installation, open your app in the browser and press Control + M to toggle it.
-If you require additional instructions or configuration, check out the documentation on the <a href="http://meteor.toys">website</a>.
+If you require additional instructions or configuration, check out the <a href="">documentation</a>.

 FAQ
 ---